SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 ## What happens if you perpetually refuse vaccination?

 First of all, if you are unvaccinated, _you will get COVID-19_, most likely the Delta variant.
-This is unavoidable, and sometimes unsurvivable or only with long-term debilitating consequences.
+This is unavoidable, and sometimes unsurvivable or only survivable with long-term debilitating consequences.

 But then what would happen after that?
 Would you then be immune?